BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/014TurtleHowManySquares.md

 Squares should be drawn one after another in a straight line.
 All squares must be visible!
 If I ask for 5, I must be able to see 5.

+NOTE: You MUST use a "for i in range()" loop so that the project is less than 30 lines of code.

 ![squares](/apcsp/turtleart/squares.jpg)